aidx-lab/aidx-lab.github.io/docs/_pages/blogs/newton.md

 </style>

-In this blog we report on some of our initial experiments with [Newton Pysics](https://newton-physics.github.io/newton/api/newton.html).
-Newton is meant to be ...
-Newton is still in alpha.
-We tested our demanding in-hand manipulation simulation to find out if it is reasonable to use Newton as our main simulation engine in the future.

-TLDR:
+In this post, we share our first hands-on experiences with [Newton Physics](https://newton-physics.github.io/newton/api/newton.html) — a new, lightweight simulation engine designed to be both easy to use and fast, especially for robotics applications.
+Although Newton is still in **alpha**, we were curious to see how it performs in one of our most demanding testbeds: in-hand manipulation.
+Our goal was to evaluate whether Newton could become a serious candidate as our main simulation engine in the future.

+**TL;DR**

-- some mujoco configurations are not automatically imported into newton
+* Some MuJoCo configurations don’t import automatically into Newton
-- it's already possible to set (almost) everything through the `newton.solvers.SolverMuJoCo`
+* Almost everything can already be configured via `newton.solvers.SolverMuJoCo`
-- we validated that the simulation is realistic by running a real-world-tested RL controller
+* We validated realism by running a real-world-tested RL controller
-- initial experiments with training in newton look promising in terms of speed and converged policies
+* Early training experiments show promising speed and convergence
-- thanks to the simple API we are planning to use newton for research projects in the context of our ADLR lecture at TUM
+* Thanks to the simple API, we plan to use Newton in upcoming ADLR research projects at TUM

 ### Running a real-world-tested RL controller in Newton Physics